Accenture/mercury-composable/guides/CHAPTER-4.md

 The system will then merge the two preload override config files.

 The concurrency value of a function is overwritten using the "instances" parameter in the first preload override file.
-Additional override of the "instances" parameter is ignored.
-This allows the preload override file in the user application to take precedence over the value in the library's preload override file.
+Subsequent override of the "instances" parameter is ignored. i.e. the first preload override file will take precedence.

 ## Hierarchy of flows